Evolutionary game selection creates cooperative environments: Conclusions

 \section{Conclusions}

-In recent decades, evolutionary game theory has provided valuable insights into understanding why agents choose cooperation despite personal incentives to defect.
+In the last decades, evolutionary game theory has provided valuable insights into understanding why agents choose cooperation despite personal incentives to defect.
 However, most existing studies focus on the evolution of strategies for specific, globally defined and static payoff matrices, disregarding changing environments and game conditions.
 Although some recent works have considered game heterogeneity through stochastic formulations, a comprehensive framework explaining the origin and emergence of these games and the dynamic relationship between games and strategies has remained elusive.

-Our work contributes to bridge the former gap by introducing a co-evolutionary framework where both strategies and games co-evolve and undergo evolutionary selection.
-We propose a simple model for game competition with various types of games ensuring a constant total payoff for all agents.
+Our work contributes to bridging this gap by introducing a co-evolutionary framework where both strategies and games co-evolve and undergo evolutionary selection.
+We propose a simple model for game competition with various types of games ensuring an unbiased payoff distribution in all games.
 By adjusting the propensity to change the game ($p_g$) while maintaining a fixed probability of changing strategies ($p_s$), we discover fundamental changes in the system's evolution in well-mixed populations.
-In particular, even a small probability of switching games leads to a bifurcation of the stationary state, depending on the critical initial mass of cooperators.
+In particular, even a small probability of switching games leads to a bifurcation of the quasi-stationary state, depending on the critical initial mass of cooperators.
 Additionally, we observe that the system tends to select more cooperative environments when there are enough initial cooperators, and the games and strategies influence each other, leading to a strong correlation between surviving games and strategies.

 Beyond well-mixed scenarios, we find that structured populations enhance cooperation levels for small values of $p_g$.
-In particular, homogeneous graphs such as lattices and random regular networks lead to a majority cooperation state even with a low initial share of cooperators.
-This effect, however, weakens with increasing $p_g$.
-In the specific case of 2D lattices, we also observed that clustering similar games promotes cooperation and leads to the coexistence of large clusters of cooperative games.
+In particular, locally homogeneous graphs such as lattices lead to a state with a majority of cooperators even with a low initial mass of cooperators.
+However, this effect diminishes with the increase in the game selection propensity $p_g$ and the disruption of the regular lattice structure through a rewiring process, which creates shortcuts.
+In the specific case of 2D lattices, we also observed that clustering similar games promotes cooperation and leads to the survival of cooperative games.